-Edward Madigan is Lecturer in Public History and First World War Studies at Royal Holloway, University of London, where he also acts as Deputy Director of the London Centre for Public History and directs undergraduate and MA modules on public history.
-Edward’s research has focused on the British and Irish experience and memory of the First World War, and he is particularly interested in the ways in which modern societies engage with historic episodes of mass killing and widespread bereavement.
+Edward Madigan is Senior Lecturer in Public History at Royal Holloway, University of London, where he also directs the university’s MA in Public History programme.
+Edward’s research has focused on the British and Irish experience and memory of the First World War, and he is particularly interested in the ways in which modern societies remember and engage with historic episodes of mass killing and widespread bereavement.
 He formerly represented the Commonwealth War Graves Commission on the UK Government’s Centenary Events Planning Group and currently sits on the Executive Committee of the International Society for First World War Studies and the editorial board of the 1914-1918 Online Encyclopedia.
-His publications include Faith Under Fire: Anglican Army Chaplains and the Great War and Towards Commemoration: Ireland in War and Revolution, 1912 – 1923.
+His publications include Faith Under Fire: Anglican Army Chaplains and the Great War (2011), Towards Commemoration: Ireland in War and Revolution, 1912 – 1923 (with John Horne, 2013), and The Jewish Experience of the First World War (with Gideon Reuveni, 2018).

 Original Historians for History Statement – May 2015